awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-georestriction.md

 # AWS::CloudFront::Distribution GeoRestriction<a name="aws-properties-cloudfront-distribution-georestriction"></a>

 A complex type that controls the countries in which your content is distributed\.
 CloudFront determines the location of your users using `MaxMind` GeoIP databases\.
+To disable geo restriction, remove the [Restrictions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-distribution-distributionconfig.html#cfn-cloudfront-distribution-distributionconfig-restrictions) property from your stack template\.

 ## Syntax<a name="aws-properties-cloudfront-distribution-georestriction-syntax"></a>